 - Verbal or physical abuse of a coach may result in termination from the squad.

 Attendance: Varsity soccer candidates are required to attend the twice-daily practice sessions that begin the soccer season.
-Players who miss these practices (due to family vacations, etc.) will not be considered when the varsity squad is selected, and will be placed on the Junior Varsity team until the coaching staff has an opportunity to assess the skills and conditioning of those players who missed these early sessions.
+Players who miss these practices (due to family vacations, etc.) will not be considered when the Varsity squad is selected, and will be placed on the age appropriate team until the coaching staff has an opportunity to assess the skills and conditioning of those players who missed these early sessions.
 Varsity players are required to attend all practice sessions throughout the season.

 All players are expected to be on time and to attend all practices and games.
 Players need to receive prior consent from their coach for anticipated tardiness or absence.
 Players who are tardy or absent from practice or games without prior consent will be dealt with on an individual basis by his coach.